peterdurham/code-boost/content/blog/next-js-setup/index.md

 export default Meta;
 ```

 Here we added some basic site information, feel free to change the title and add more tags of your own.
 It also makes sense to make some page-specific meta tags for better SEO.
-Add the following to the `about.js` page
+Also replace the `about.js` page with the following

 ```jsx
 import Head from "next/head";